frknnay/sudokuSolver/README.md

-# sudokuSolver
+# Sudoku Solver
-Sudoku solver with Python
+This program can solve easy sudoku puzzles.